Proper Disposal of Pharmaceutical Waste

 Pharmaceutical waste generators should be trained in waste segregation, handling, and disposal.
 When drugs are disposed of incorrectly, it is a threat to the surrounding environment and human health.
 Shred Nations can help you develop a training and disposal program to properly handle your pharmaceutical waste.
 We have safe, compliant, and affordable options for non-hazardous, controlled, and hazardous pharmaceutical waste.

-What Are the Classifications of Pharmaceutical Waste
+What Are the Classification of Pharmaceutical Waste?

 The Environmental Protection Agency (EPA) and Resource Conservation and Recovery Act (RCRA) oversee the regulations for pharmaceutical waste disposal.
 The different types can be classified into 4 categories: